 The optical properties of the ocean surface over the San Pedro Shelf dramatically changed after episodic winter rainstorms.
 The zone of increased sediment concentration (i.e., the plume) can be observed along the coast immediately following the storm.
 During subsequent days, this zone is transformed by local circulation and gradually dissipates.
-Figure 3 illustrates the most pronounced plume observed at the end of February 1998 during torrential rains in southern California (4.2-6.1 cm/day during three days from 02/23/98 to 02/25/98) related to the 1997-1998 El Niño event.
-During other winter seasons, the rainstorms were not as heavy and the resulting plumes were not as large (Figure 4).
+Fig. 3 illustrates the most pronounced plume observed at the end of February 1998 during torrential rains in southern California (4.2-6.1 cm/day during three days from 02/23/98 to 02/25/98) related to the 1997-1998 El Niño event.
+During other winter seasons, the rainstorms were not as heavy and the resulting plumes were not as large (Fig. 4).

 The analysis of the statistical relationship between the signal (rainstorm) and the response (plume area) includes two issues: first, the estimation of the nLw555 level that best characterizes the plume boundaries; and second, the evaluation of the time lag between the rainstorm and the plume.
 Different values of the nLw555 level and the time lag were tested to achieve an optimal relationship (i.e., maximum correlation).
-The linear correlation coefficients were calculated between rainstorm and plume, testing 0-15 d time lag of precipitation prior to the plume.
-The boundaries of the plume areas were estimated from nLw555 within the range from 0.5 to 2.0 mW cm-2 μ m-1 sr-1 (Figure 5).
-The best correlation was observed at a 1-d time lag, i.e., the day immediately following the rainstorm event.
+The linear correlation coefficients were calculated between rainstorm and plume, testing 0-15 days time lag of precipitation prior to the plume.
+The boundaries of the plume areas were estimated from nLw555 within the range from 0.5 to $2.0 \,\mathrm{mW \, cm^{-2} \, \mu m^{-1} \, sr^{-1}}$ (Fig. 5).
+The best correlation was observed at a 1-day time lag, i.e., the day immediately following the rainstorm event.
 As the time lag increased, the correlation gradually decreased.
-As for the nLw555 level indicating the plume boundary, values from 1.0 to 1.9 mW cm-2 μ m-1 sr-1 resulted in similarly high correlation coefficients (from +0.50 to +0.54, maximum at nLw=1.6 mW cm-2 μ m-1 sr-1).
+As for the nLw555 level indicating the plume boundary, values from 1.0 to 1.9 mW cm-2 μm-1 sr-1 resulted in similarly high correlation coefficients (from +0.50 to +0.54, maximum at $nLw = 1.6 \, \text{mW cm}^{-2} \, \mu \text{m}^{-1} \, \text{sr}^{-1}$).

-Atmospheric precipitation in the study area was well autocorrelated (about +0.50) at the one-d time lag only; at other time lags, the correlation was very small (Figure 6A).
-The plume area, in contrast, exhibited a much more persistent signal (Figure 6C); the correlation at the one-day time lag was +0.91 and gradually decreased with time lag (+0.49 at 10-d time lag, +0.32 at 20-d, etc.).
-To improve consistency in the autocorrelation functions of rain and plume, we transformed precipitation to accumulated rain using Equation (1).
-After transformation of the precipitation time-series to accumulated precipitation, the autocorrelation function of the latter (Figure 6B) appeared to be similar to the autocorrelation function of the plume area (Figure 6C).
+Atmospheric precipitation in the study area was well autocorrelated (about +0.50) at the one-day time lag only; at other time lags, the correlation was very small (Fig. 6A).
+The plume area, in contrast, exhibited much more persistent signal (Fig. 6C); the correlation at one-day time lag was +0.91 and gradually decreased with time lag (+0.49 at 10-day time lag, +0.32 at 20-day, etc.).
+To improve consistency in the autocorrelation functions of rain and plume, we transformed precipitation to accumulated rain using Eq.
+(1).
+After transformation of the precipitation timeseries to accumulated precipitation, the autocorrelation function of the latter (Fig. 6B) appeared to be similar to the autocorrelation function of the plume area (Fig. 6C).